newamericafoundation/digi_survey_assure/docs/998-contributing.md

 - A good example of a use case would be grabbing a list of available plugins: there is no model for this since it is built into the physical directory structure of the app so instead we use a simple helper function to grab this data.

 #### Services
-- A single-responsiblity module that is more complex than a "helper" function, thereby turning it into a service.
+- A single-responsibility module that is more complex than a "helper" function, thereby turning it into a service.

 #### Plugins
 - Modular tools that are designed to integrate third party applications in a way that the application can use without additional changes to the core application code.